Using Google Analytics™ in Certain

 Website Profile

-This will enable you to track site traffic for each event separately.
+This will enable you to track site traffic for each of your events separately.

 Google will provide a separate Tracking ID for each registered Website Profile; see below.